 Being able to push your employees to their maximum potential will enhance your entire company's potential (not to mention productivity and culture)!
 Here are 7 ways to help your employees reach their full potential at work:

 First and foremost, recruit and train the right people!
-This seems simple and not worth mentioning but more often than not, employers choose the safe choice and end up missing out on great candidates (and sometimes these candidates are already working for your company in a different capacity!)
-Check out Prosky’s posts on succession planning to breakout of the bad hires cycle!
+This seems simple and not worth mentioning but more often than not, employers choose the safe choice and end up missing out on great candidates.
+Pooneh Ramezani, CEO of Dr. Brite, LLC says,

 Here are four easy tips to improve your listening skills:

-Observe your body language.
-Are you inclined towards the speaker?
+2. Observe your body language: Are you inclined towards the speaker?

-4. Ask for their opinion: Welcome any questions or concerns that they might have.
+4. Ask for their opinion: Welcome any questions, comments, concerns, or complaints that they might have.

 As a (good) mentor, you’re tasked with helping guide and aid the development of your employee.
-In this working relationship, you can teach them soft and technical skills, show them how to avoid the pitfalls that you struggled with while you were in their position and help identify with their struggles.
+In this working relationship, you can teach them soft and technical skills, show them how to avoid the pitfalls that you struggled with while you were in their position, and help identify with their struggles.
 Seeing their mentor as someone who has successfully made it through will motivate any mentee.
 James Boatwright, CEO of Code Galaxy had this to say:

 Without attempting to identify these traits, you may never find out.
 Nurture and develop talent in house, this method will allow you to have a pretty good idea of who your future leaders will be.
-Prospective leaders should also be aware of your intentions to promote them, this will up the motivation, determination and the competition.
+Prospective leaders should also be aware of your intentions to promote them, this will up their motivation and determination.

 “Creativity inspires, builds emotional commitment, and captures thoughts.
 Creativity is a learned, practiced, and disciplined skill.”

 Ultimately, creativity is priceless to your organization.
-By giving your employees wiggle room, they will feel trusted and motivated to come up with some great ideas that will impress upper management.
+By giving your employees some wiggle room, they will feel trusted and motivated to come up with some great ideas that will impress upper management.
 Maureen Joseph, Chief People Officer at GoodVets says,

-Next time you’re sitting in the board room, have your employees speak their minds through vision boards, draw out ideas.
+Next time you’re sitting in the board room, have your employees speak their minds through vision boards or draw out ideas.
 Give them autonomy to pitch something they are passionate about which might help solve your current problem.
-This will not only help your company culture, it will also be a great tool for fostering innovative solutions.
+This will not only help your company culture, but it will also be a great tool for fostering innovative solutions.

-These 7 ideas will get you better in tune with your employees, will maximize employee potential and drive up their motivation levels!
+These are just a few ideas that will get you better in tune with your employees which will help maximize employee potential and drive up their motivation levels!
 For more information on improving employee motivation, schedule a demo with one of our specialists to learn more: